 2. Pastelaria Batalha

 Very convenient: this bakery sits right across the square from Manteigaria!
 So you can try two pastéis in one sitting and decide for yourself which one you like better.
-While Manteigaria is very famous and well-established, Batalha is quite new to the scene as it opened in downtown Lisbon just a few years ago, but the family recipes used to bake the pastries go back for generations.
+While Manteigaria is very famous and well-established, Batalha is quite new to the scene.
+It opened in downtown Lisbon just a few years ago.
+However, the family recipes used to bake the pastries go back for generations.
 And it doesn’t go unnoticed: their pastries have won multiple national awards and their pastel de nata was chosen as 3rd best pastel de nata in the country, twice.
 I can agree: their pastéis are just great.
-What I love about them is that the dough is slightly salty, which makes a great contrast with the sweetness of the cream filling.
+What I love about them is that the dough is slightly salty.
+This makes a great contrast with the sweetness of the cream filling.

 3. Fabrica da Nata

-This is actually a chain with bakeries in various locations in Lisbon and Porto, but don’t let that fact or their name fool you: they are not a factory producing processed snacks but an artisanal and traditional pastéis bakery which in my opinion bakes custard tarts that come very close in taste experience to those of my favourite, Manteigaria.
+This is actually a chain with bakeries in various locations in Lisbon and Porto.
+But don’t let that fact or their name fool you: they are not a factory producing processed snacks but an artisanal and traditional pastéis bakery which in my opinion bakes custard tarts that come very close in taste experience to those of my favourite, Manteigaria.
 Their pastéis have a sweet and flakey outside while the inside is rather runny with a strong vanilla taste.
-This bakery scores extra points in my book because they have both indoor and outdoor seating, so it’s a great place to enjoy an afternoon tea with a pastel while people watching from the seated terrace.
-Indoors you can see the bakers at work and you’ll have trays of hot pastéis straight from the ovens flying overhead on an ingenious system of rails attached to the ceiling.
+This bakery scores extra points in my book because they have both indoor and outdoor seating.
+That makes it a great place to enjoy an afternoon tea with a pastel while people watching from the seated terrace.
+Indoors you can see the bakers at work.
+There are trays of hot pastéis straight from the ovens flying overhead on an ingenious system of rails attached to the ceiling.

 Fabrica da Nata, Praça dos Restauradores 62-68, open daily from 08:00 to 11:00. € 1 for one pastel.